MascotPhp/Mascot/doc/providers/var_dumper.rst

 If you are using Twig, it also provides a ``dump()`` Twig function and a ``dump`` Twig tag.

-The VarDumperServiceProvider is also useful when used with the Silex WebProfiler as the dumps are made available in the web debug toolbar and in the web profiler.
+The VarDumperServiceProvider is also useful when used with the Mascot WebProfiler as the dumps are made available in the web debug toolbar and in the web profiler.